WilliamC07/MazeRunner/README.md

 Fixed too many verticies forming and causing weird rays to form
 Added check to see if two Character can see each other (no walls blocking)
 Started and finish end screen (win and lose) and starting a new game
+Finished writing up the README.md (design and more information)

 ### Eric
 5/17/19